These Are The Best Ethical and Eco-Friendly Socks

 This post contains some affiliate links, which means if you make a purchase, EcoCult receives a small percentage of the sale price.
 Some brands may have paid a small fee to be featured.
 We only recommend brands that we truly believe in.
 Support our editorial work by supporting them!

-Natural Fabrics: The brands below use natural, low-impact fabrics like organic cotton and closed-loop bamboo.
+Mostly natural fiber: Socks made out of natural fibers aren’t only better for the environment, but also better for the feet with better odor absorption.
+The brands below use natural, low-impact fabrics like organic cotton, merino wool, hemp, and closed-loop bamboo.
 These natural fibers don’t wreak as much havoc on the environment when they’re washed or thrown out at the end of their life.

-Recycled Materials: Fabric made from recycled material has its pros and cons.
-On one hand, it keeps trash from our landfills and saves on all kinds of resources needed to make virgin materials.
-Using recycled synthetics also allows eco-conscious brands to compete with conventional brands in terms of stretch, longevity, and performance.
-On the other hand, when we wash synthetic fabric (recycled or virgin), microscopic pieces break off and lead to our huge microplastic problem.
-So scroll to the bottom to find out about three great resources for helping to reduce the amount of microplastics that get washed down the drain.
+Recycled synthetics: Brands utilize synthetic fabrics for their stretch and durability.
+Make sure they are using recycled materials, which saves on the fossil resources extracted to make virgin materials.
+A drawback is that when we wash synthetic fabric (recycled or virgin), microscopic pieces break off and lead to our huge microplastic problem.
+Scroll to the bottom to find out about three great resources for helping to reduce the number of microplastics that get washed down the drain.

 Fair labor and transparency: As with everything you buy, check for fair labor practices.
-Look for brands that prioritize transparency and third-party certifications like Fair Trade and SA8000.
+Look for brands that prioritize transparency and third-party certifications like Fair Trade, WRAP, and B Corp.

 To help you find socks you can feel good about wearing, we’ve rounded up some of our favorite sustainable and ethical sock brands:

-Harvest and Mill’s socks are made from organic cotton and completely undyed—the color of the sock is the color of the plant fiber!
-By growing and utilizing different colors of cotton, the brand and its customers are supporting biodiversity, which is essential for ensuring healthy ecosystems and keeping our planet resilient in the face of climate change.
+Founded in 2012, Harvest and Mill’s socks are made from organic cotton and completely undyed—the color of the sock is the color of the plant fiber!
+By sourcing different natural colors of cotton, the brand and its customers are supporting biodiversity, which is essential for ensuring healthy ecosystems and keeping our planet resilient in the face of climate change.
 Dye-free socks don’t use dye chemicals, which can be toxic to our bodies and ecosystems.
-All their organic cotton is grown and sewn in the US, which means these socks support USA organic farmers, American heritage mills and their local sewing community.
-Plus, Harvest & Mill’s signature supply chain has a low-carbon impact because the materials travel far less than most supply chains.
-All their packaging is plastic free and compostable.
+All of its organic cotton is grown and sewn in the US, which means these socks support U.S. organic farmers, American heritage mills and its local sewing community.
+Plus, Harvest & Mill’s signature supply chain has a low-carbon impact as its materials don’t travel as far as most supply chains.
+All of its packaging is plastic-free and compostable.